Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

 Now that the principle of the CLE is established, we turn to the possibility of mapping the different pathways directly in real space.
-Indeed, the proposed spectroscopy scheme allows for coincidence mapping.
+Indeed, the proposed spectroscopy scheme allows for coincidence mapping, of which more details are reported elsewhere \cite{Auad2022b}.
 The 4.1 eV emission in \textit{h}--BN (Fig. \ref{Exc-Dec_Pathways}C) is known to arise from single point defects \cite{Bourrellier2016}.
 For each single defect the CL excitation area forms an intensity spot $\approx$ 80x80 nm$^2$ wide.
 We performed CLE mapping by rastering a nanometer-sized beam on the sample, and collecting a full CLE spectrum corresponding to emission in the 3.65-4.13 eV range at each pixel of the scan.
 From this, CLE maps can be created by filtering over different absorption (EELS) ranges.

-These time-resolved maps permit disentangling the different decay pathways in space and energy, with a 40 nm spatial resolution.
-Indeed, the CLE map filtered above 6.5 eV energy loss shows two sharply localized intensity spots consistent with the observation of 4.1 eV localized defects (Fig. \ref{Spim_hBN}A).
+These time-resolved maps permit disentangling the different decay pathways in space and energy, with a 32 nm spatial sampling.
+The two bright features in the image are separated by 125 nm.
+The CLE map filtered above 6.5 eV energy loss shows two sharply localized intensity spots consistent with the observation of 4.1 eV localized defects (Fig. \ref{Spim_hBN}A).
 On the contrary, the CLE map filtered between 2 and 5 eV (Fig. \ref{Spim_hBN}B), on the peak linked to TR, shows that both the \textit{h}-BN flake and the thin amorphous carbon support (of the TEM grid, see Methods in the SI) exhibit coincidence events distributed in a relatively uniform manner.
-We note that we could not identify specific absorption signature of the defects at their absorption energy.
+We note that we could not identify any specific absorption signature of the defects at their absorption energy.
 Coincidence measurements with better EELS spectral resolution might reveal it in the future.
+Also, the spatial resolution is essentially dependent on that of the CL, which is limited by the diffusion lengths in the materials.
+One can expect few nanometers spatial resolution in other materials, such as III-N heterostructures \cite{Kociak2017}.